john2408/ML_dev_container/README.md

 - PyWavelets
 - keras-tcn

+Prerequisites:

+You must have the following software installed in your pc:

+For Linux based distributed Systems:

+- Docker
+- VsCode
+    - Docker Extension
+    - Dev Container Extensions

+For Windows System:
+- WSL2
+- Docker Desktop
+- VsCode
+    - Docker Extension
+    - Dev Container Extensions

-In order to reproduce the results initialize docker.
-If using WSL2:
+"git clone" this repository and then, in order to reproduce the results initialize docker.

+If using Windows, then in WSL2:

 ```bat
 sudo /etc/init.d/docker start